microsoft/aerial_wildlife_detection/doc/custom_model.md

 Note that some models are already built-in and can be configured, so that you might not need to write a custom model at all.
 Check out the associated [manual page](builtin_models.md) for details.

-Once a custom model is implemented, it can be plugged into a platform instance by providing its Python package path as an argument to the [configuration *.ini file](configure_settings.md).

 The following sections will provide details on how to implement custom models for each portion.